About Gower and Llangennith

 St. Cenydd’s church is the largest church in Gower built in the 12th Century.
-It got it’s name as it was founded by St. Cenydd who in the 6th Century founded a priory here but this was destroyed by vikings in 986.
+It got its name as it was founded by St. Cenydd who in the 6th Century founded a priory here but this was destroyed by Vikings in 986.
 The large fortified square tower is curiously placed north of the nave.
-A short stroll South of the church is the ruined village pf coety green.
+A short stroll South of the church is the ruined village of Coety green.

 Not only popular with surfers Llangennith offers a host of walks and opportunities to explore all the reasons that Gower was designated Area of Outstanding Natural Beauty.
 From coastal strolls to more extensive walks for the eager ramber gower offrs it all.
 Within our guest information in all our rooms we have some huided walks for you, and if you still want some extra information just ask our staff who will be happy to point you in the right direction.